 The Bottom Line

 It's important to note that all fruits can (and should) be included in any weight-loss plan, as they are a nutritious source of sweetness and offer more fiber than most foods.
-97 percent of Americans are deficient in fiber, which is an essential nutrient for proper digestion, skin health and, yes, weight loss and management.
-The fruits mentioned are just extra-high sources of fiber and antioxidants to help you pursue weight loss and better overall health.
+Ninety seven percent of Americans are deficient in fiber, which is an essential nutrient for proper digestion, skin health and, yes, weight loss and management.
+These best fruits for weight loss are extra-high sources of fiber and antioxidants to help you pursue weight loss and better overall health.